 Israel and Poland inch closer to bridging WW2 restitution rift

 Poland’s President Andrzej Duda has confirmed that Israeli Ambassador Yacov Livne submitted his credentials on Tuesday.
-The move comes almost a year since the heads of the diplomatic missions of the two nations were recalled over Poland’s controversial law on restitutions, which denied Jews compensation for property taken from them during World War II.
+The move comes almost a year since the heads of the diplomatic missions of the two nations were recalled over Poland’s controversial law on restitution, which denied Jews compensation for property taken from them during World War II.

 Duda’s Israeli counterpart, President Isaac Herzog, called the return of the ambassador “an important first step to advancing Israeli-Polish relations” and said he hoped to reciprocate by receiving the credentials of Poland’s new envoy soon.